microsoft/CNTK/Examples/LanguageUnderstanding/ATIS/BrainScript/README.md

         ]
     ]

-The above section tell CNTK to use CNTKTextFormatReader to read data from the file "$DataDir/ATIS.train.cntk.sparse".
+The above section tells CNTK to use CNTKTextFormatReader to read data from the file "$DataDir/ATIS.train.cntk.sparse".
 The same input names (PW, CW, NW, L) are used to refer inputs (features and labels) provided in data files.
 The input is read into different feature vectors: featuresPW, featuresCW, featuresNW and labels.
 These vectors are later used to build LSTM node with BrainScript as follows.
 ```
         featuresPW = Input(inputDim)